mbret/reactjrx/README.md

 }
 ```

-It is recommended to use native hook as much as possible but observable can help dealing with more complex
-use case when needed.
+It is recommended to use native hooks as much as possible but observables can help dealing with more complex use case when needed.

 ## Higher level API: Queries & Mutations